qualityshepherd/brine/posts/of_yarn_and_bone.md

 - **Thistle** (`Hedge Witch of the Vale, Grandmother’s Student`)

 > **GM**: "The plague spirits swarm through the village.
 What do you do?"<br>
 > **Thistle**: "I need to create a barrier.
-I pull out my bundle of dried thornberry branches – my Totem – and begin to > whisper the old words my grandmother taught me about boundaries and protection."<br>
+I pull out my bundle of dried thornberry branches – my Totem – and begin to whisper the old words my grandmother taught me about boundaries and protection."<br>
 > **GM**: "Roll your casting."<br>
 > *Rolls: 2d6 → 2, 1*<br>
 > **GM**: "Ooh, both low.
-The magic resists.
+The magic resists and the spirits are descending on the villagers.
 You can accept the failed spell or take a Burden to make it succeed."<br>
 > **Thistle**: "Yeah, I can’t let the village down.
 I’ll take on a Burden to force the success."<br>
 > **GM**: *Draws a Tarot card* "You pull The Tower.
 As your spell manifests, a shimmering thorny barrier rises around the > village...